Back to Research

 The capability layers inside Proofhouse

-Workflow Context captures how AI-enabled workflows actually run — ownership, dependencies, evidence, traces, handoffs, and decisions.
+Workflow Context captures how operational workflows actually run: owners, required inputs, destination systems, evidence, review states, exceptions, and escalation paths.
 It is the operational substrate that the rest of the platform queries and builds on.

-Readiness scores whether a workflow is prepared to scale with AI, identifies trust gaps, and prioritizes remediation.
+Readiness scores which steps are automation-safe, review-required, escalation-required, or blocked.
 It answers the question every organization should ask before adding more speed.

 Why boundaries matter